EcoJulia/Diversity.jl/README.md

 these are all ecological diversity measures, but this will be expanded, possibly through interfacing to BioJulia.

-This package is in beta now, but under heavy development so we cannot guarantee its correctness.
-However, it is cross-validated against our R package [boydorr/rdiversity][rdiversity-url], which is developed independently, so please
-[raise an issue][issues-url] if you find any problems.
+This package is in beta now, but is cross-validated against our R package [boydorr/rdiversity][rdiversity-url], which is developed independently, so please [raise an issue][issues-url] if you find any problems.
+The phylogenetics submodule in particular is currently under heavy development.

 Version 0.3, which has been recently released, has significant breaking changes to the standard interface for calculating diversity